A delightful detached barn conversion in the centre of the small, peaceful village of Abbeycwmhir, in the lovely Radnorshire Hills of Mid Wales.

 Note: This cottage is next door to Ref.
 11414, together they sleep 12.

 All ground floor.
-Two bedrooms: 1 x king-size double with en-suite shower, basin & WC, 1 x family room with 3 singles.
-Shower room with shower, basin & WC.
-Spacious, open plan living area with kitchen, dining area & sitting area with sofa bed.
+Two bedrooms: 1 x king-size double with en-suite shower, basin and WC, 1 x family room with 3 singles.
+Shower room with shower, basin and WC.
+Open plan living area with kitchen, dining area and sitting area with sofa bed.

 About the location